Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

-\begin{lemma} Assume that an instance $(G,C,P)$ is realizable; $G$ is 2-connected, it has 4 or more vertices; there exist two distinct vertices, $u$ and $v$, such that $C(u)=C(v)=1$, and $C(w)=0$ for all other vertices; and $P=\{(u,v)\}$.
-Then $u$ or $v$ is a pivot; or else $G$ has a 2-cut and a vertex of an arbitrary 2-cut can be taken to be a pivot. \end{lemma} \begin{proof} Assume that $(G, C, P)$ is realized by a one-sided sliceable layout \layout.
-The graph $G$ is 2-connected, so it has no cut vertices.
-Therefore, the pivot must correspond to a rectangle in \layout that contains two corners.
-So, if $u$ and $v$ correspond to rectangles containing opposite corners of \layout, then one of them must also contain another corner, and thus be a pivot.
+\begin{lemma} Assume that an instance $(G,C,P)$ is realizable; $G$ is 2-connected; $|V(G)|\geq 4$; there exist two adjacent vertices, $u$ and $v$, such that $C(u)=C(v)=1$, and $C(w)=0$ for all other vertices.
+Then $u$ or $v$ is a pivot; or else $G$ has a 2-cut and a vertex of an arbitrary 2-cut is a pivot. \end{lemma} \begin{proof} Let \layout be a one-sided sliceable layout that realizes $(G, C, P)$.
+If $r_u$ and $r_v$ contain two opposite corners of \layout, then the maximal line segment that separates them is a slice of \layout, and so $r_u$ or $r_v$ must also contain another corner, and thus be a pivot.

-We will assume, then, that $u$ and $v$ correspond to rectangles $r_u$ and $r_v$ which contain adjacent corners of \layout, which we may assume w.l.o.g.\ to be the top-left and bottom-left corners, respectively.
-If either spans the width of \layout and contains another corner, then it corresponds to a pivot and we are done.
+We may assume, then, that $r_u$ and $r_v$ contain adjacent corners of \layout, which we may assume, without loss of generality, to be the top-left and bottom-left corners, respectively.
+If either spans the width of \layout and contains another corner, then it corresponds to a pivot and the proof is complete.

-If $r_u$ and $r_v$ each contain only one corner of \layout, there must be some rectangle $r_p$ which contains the top-right and bottom-right corners of \layout, or else there would be no pivot, contradicting Lemma~\ref{lem:cut}.
-If $r_u$ contacts $r_p$, then we may reverse the contact between $r_u$ and $r_p$ by extending the bottom side of $r_u$ to the right side of $R$, and removing the segment of the left side of $r_p$ above the extended side.
-This reverses the contact between the two, but yields a layout with an equivalent contact graph in which $r_u$ contains two corners, and thus $u$ can be taken as a pivot.
-The same argument can be made for $v$ as a pivot if $r_v$ contacts $r_p$.
+Assume that $r_u$ and $r_v$ each contain only one corner of \layout; see Fig.~\ref{fig:ccone}.
+There is some rectangular face $r_p$ that contains the top-right and bottom-right corners of \layout, or else there would be no pivot, contradicting Lemma~\ref{lem:cut}.
+If $r_u$ and $r_p$ are adjacent, then we can modify \layout by removing the right side of $r_u$ and extending the bottom side of $r_u$ to the right side of $R$; refer to Figs.~\ref{fig:ccone1}--\ref{fig:ccone2}.
+This yields a layout $\LL'$ realizing $(G,C,P)$ in which $r_u$ contains two corners, and thus $u$ is a pivot.
+The same argument can be made for $v$ being a pivot if $r_v$ and $r_p$ are adjacent.